MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

         Read-SCFabricRole -FabricRole $fabricRole
     }
     ```
-3. Verify the VMM jobs' log for the result status and follow the recommendations from the log, in case of any failures.
+3. Verify the VMM jobs' log for the result status and follow the recommendations from the log in case of any failures.

 ### Refresh VM network gateways

 1. Get all the VM network gateways that are configured for the VM networks by using the following cmdlet:

     ```powershell
     $vmNetworks = Get-SCVMNetwork | Where-Object {$_.NetworkManager.Model -eq 'Microsoft Network  Controller' -and $_.IsolationType -eq 'WindowsNetworkVirtualization'  -and $_.VMNetworkGateways.Count -gt 0}}